-Born and raised in Manchester, I read English at Leeds University, and hold graduate degrees from Vanderbilt University and the University of Southern California.
+Born and raised in Manchester in the UK, I read English at Leeds University, and hold graduate degrees from Vanderbilt University and the University of Southern California.
 My Vanderbilt thesis on director Peter Brook was published in New Theatre Quarterly.
 At USC, I gained a master’s degree in play/film/fiction writing from the Professional Writing Program and studied with writers Hubert Selby Jr, Jerome Lawrence and John Rechy.

-Having returned to the UK, I published over 50 theatre reviews for http://www.whatsonstage.com and “The Stage”.
+Back in the UK, I published over 50 theatre reviews for http://www.whatsonstage.com and “The Stage”.
 My plays have been seen or given staged readings in London, Los Angeles, Miami, Detroit, Silver Spring, Orlando, and New York City.
 I am now concentrating on writing fiction and have a number of stories in print and online, as well as my novel ‘Tales of Freedom’ out in paperback and ebook.

 I am married to Deborah, and we have three children.